Title Case Converter

 Tc

-Convert any text to title case, where the first and last words plus all major words are capitalized while short prepositions, conjunctions, and articles stay lowercase.
-Type or paste your text in the left panel and the title-cased version appears on the right in real time.
-Copy or download the result and use it for article headings, blog post titles, email subject lines, or any text that needs proper title formatting.
+Title case is a capitalization style where the first word and all major words are capitalized.
+Short prepositions (in, on, at), conjunctions (and, but, or), and articles (a, an, the) stay lowercase unless they start the title.
+Paste your text in the left panel and the properly formatted title case version appears on the right.
+Copy or download the result for article headings, blog post titles, email subject lines, or any text that needs consistent title formatting.

 Type or paste your text into the left panel and the title-cased version appears in the right panel automatically.
 You can then copy or download the result.